AlandIbrahim/Visual_AssignmentApp/README.md

 I used .NET framework 4.6 for compatibility.

-there're some unnecessary code that I added for fun, please delete those if you want to copypaste the whole project.
+there're some unnecessary lines of code that I added for fun, please delete those if you want to copypaste the whole project.